Home » Dessert Recipes » Christmas Crack (Cracker Toffee)

 HOW TO MAKE CHRISTMAS CRACK (CRACKER TOFFEE):

 Preheat oven to 400f degrees.
-Line cookie sheet with nonstick aluminum foil (or use regular foil and spray generously with nonstick cooking spray.)
+Line a 10×15-inch rimmed baking sheet with nonstick aluminum foil (or use regular foil and spray generously with nonstick cooking spray.)
 Cover cookie sheet with a single layer of saltine crackers.
+In a medium saucepan over medium high heat, bring butter and brown sugar to a boil, stirring continuously for about two minutes (it should be bubbly.)

 Remove from heat, stir in one teaspoon pure vanilla extract.
+Pour toffee mixture over crackers.
+Bake for 6 minutes.

 Remove from oven, sprinkle tops of warm crackers with milk chocolate chips.